-The world’s most pampered tomatoes, cucumbers and peppers
+The world’s most pampered tomatoes, cucumbers, peppers and salad

 Growing tomatoes doesn’t have to be a science – anyone can grow their own tomatoes if they have a greenhouse or the right climate.
 The reason why our tomatoes stand out from the crowd in terms of both quality and taste is that we are only satisfied when we can deliver the tastiest tomato on the Danish market, and this forces us to think differently.

 Our plants are sown in early November.
 Right from the start, the small plants are looked after with great care by our gardeners.
 Each gardener has their own little garden on the farm.
 The gardener is responsible for the plants in their garden from when they are very small until they are cut down.
 In this way, an almost personal relationship with each plant is achieved.
 The plants are twisted up every week, and side shoots are carefully removed.
 Our tomato plants grow for approx. a year before they are cut down in the autumn, at which point they are approx. 14 metres high.

 Our cultivation method means that we can grow greenhouse vegetables all year round.
 In winter and spring, the fruits are thinned out so that the plant does not produce as many tomatoes.
 This ensures that we breed the absolute best quality.

 In order to bring out the best flavour in the tomatoes, it is very important that they are allowed to ripen fully on the plant.
 Our tomatoes, unlike almost all other tomatoes on the market, are completely sun-ripened when picked.